AnotherCodeArtist/CEPWare/README.md

 * Docker Compose
 * Python 3 https://realpython.com/installing-python/
 * Pip3
-   * *If you're running Python 2.7.9+ or Python 3.4+ you have Pip already installed, otherwise install it.
+   * *If you're running Python 3.4+ you have Pip already installed, otherwise install it.
 Also you need the following         packages:*
       * pip3 install docker
       * pip3 install request